Owasso Athletic Director Zach Duffield talks about how Ram sports have adapted through the COVID-19 pandemic

 A: First of all, we have two certified athletic trainers on staff that work with Tulsa Bone and Joint, so they work in the medical industry.
 They’re getting all kinds of knowledge daily.
 During Covid, since we didn’t have sports going on, they were being pulled back to the clinic to help there.
 They were actually in a medical building.
 They brought and still continue to bring a wealth of knowledge … We have unbelievable relationships with other schools in our area.
 You kind of buddy up with schools your size.
 And I have talked to schools of all different sizes and we all share stuff.
 Here is what we have.
 What do you have?
 Send us what you’re doing.
 We go through those documents and see if there is anything we like or anything we’re not doing.
 If so, is that something we need to add?
 It’s just a continual sharing of information.
 No one wants to get a kid or staff member sick because we’re pushing the envelope.
 Can we do it safely?
 So far the answer has been yes.
 How long with that be?
 I don’t know.
 Hopefully, all year.
 As the athletic director, that is my job.
 My job is to do everything to make sports happen but in a very safe environment.

-Q: When you guys start to put out guidelines for fall sports, particularly the 30 % capacity for fans, what were the priorities you focused on?
+Q: When you put out guidelines for fall sports, particularly the 30 % capacity for fans, what were the priorities you focused on?

 A: We didn’t have any percentage in mind.
 (Owasso Assistant Athletic Director) Melissa Zumwalt and I went out there and we measured every seat at every venue we had.
 We said ‘ok, if we allow six feet for every single person, how many people can we fit in here?’
 Well, the numbers came up to right at 30 %.
 If we really wanted to push the envelope, could we say a family of four really doesn’t need six feet in between every person?
 Absolutely you could because technically they’re already going to be around each other.
 But you know what, if it lets us have a season and we undersell and we have much smaller crowds, that’s ok.
 I would much rather these kids get a chance to have a season with a small crowd or no crowd than have to look kids in the eye and say ‘hey, your season is over.’